phalpern/AdventOfCode/README.md

 The solutions are origanized into directories by year.
 Each puzzle source is in the form *puzzleXX.Y.py* or *puzzleXX.Y.cpp*, depending on which computer langauge I used to solve it.
-The *XX* represents the puzzle number (as a 2-digit decimal) and the *Y* represents the sub-part (part 1 or 2).
-Sometimes I have multiple solutions and add has a letter suffix to *Y*.
-Puzzle inputs are typically named *puzzleXX_input.txt*, since most puzzles use the same input for both parts 1 and 2.
-Files with a name of the form *puzzleXX_sample.txt* are small sample inputs copied from the puzzle description.
+The *XX* represents the puzzle number and the *Y* represents the sub-part (part 1 or 2).
+Sometimes I have multiple solutions and add a letter suffix to *Y*.
+Puzzle inputs are typically named *puzzleXX_input.txt*.
+The input files typically do not have a *Y* component because most puzzles use the same input for parts 1 and 2.
+Files with a name of the form *puzzleXX_sample.txt* are small inputs copied from the puzzle description.